How to Stay Safe on the Fourth of July

 For Your Pets

 Alcoholic Beverages: Did you know alcoholic beverages are not only bad for pets, but they can also act like poison is an animal’s body?
-Ingesting alcohol could cause a pet to become week, lethargic and even go into a coma.
+Ingesting alcohol could cause a pet to become weak, lethargic and even go into a coma.
 In severe cases, death from respiratory failure has even occurred.
 Don’t let your energetic pup get into the punch bowl!

 Sunscreen: Many of us travel to the beach on this holiday and bring our dogs with us.
 They actually make special bug spray and sunscreen for dogs!
 Never apply sunscreen or insect repellent on pets that are supposed to be used on humans.
 Misuse can cause neurological problems in our pets, according to the ASPCA.